-The California Grizzly Research Network is pursuing around twenty distinct but interrelated projects, from academic journal articles to books, meetings, multimedia materials, and educational curricula.
-This page contains only projects that are well underway as of summer 2017, one year into our group's work.
-For a list of future and proposed projects, click here.
+The California Grizzly Research Network is pursuing around a dozen distinct but interrelated projects.
+This page contains only projects that are well underway as of summer 2018, two years into our group's work.
+Check back soon for more updates and results!

 1. Public Knowledge Of and Attitudes About California Grizzlies